-It is a common misconception that professional photographers shoot only in manual mode, that is selecting the three most important settings – aperture, ISO number and shutter speed – manually.
+It is a common misconception that professional photographers shoot only in manual mode, that is selecting the three most important settings – aperture, ISO number, and shutter speed – manually.

 In my experience, the most useful and convenient shooting mode is actually the Aperture Priority mode.
-With it, you can still control your ISO but your camera sets the shutter speed automatically, prioritizing your choice of aperture.
+With it, you can still control your Aperture and ISO but your camera sets the shutter speed automatically, prioritizing your choice of aperture.

 Why do I think so?
 Because the choice of aperture is the main way to control the depth of field – one of the most important concepts in photography.

 Mastering the depth of field will unleash your creative freedom, allowing you full control over how sharp your image will look.

 If you aren’t sure what depth of field is and how you can use it in your photography, keep reading.
 This article is right for you.

 What is the definition of depth of field in photography?

 In short, depth of field (DOF) is the distance between the closest and the farthest objects in your image that are acceptably sharp.
 It’s measured in feet or meters.

 The depth of field can be shallow (narrow) or large.
 When it’s shallow, just a small part of your photograph appears sharp.
 When it’s large, a great area of your image is in focus.